 You’d have to be pretty obsessed with pancakes to open a restaurant dedicated to them.
 And the good folk at Where The Pancakes Are certainly are.
 They’ve launched a series of £45 Pancake Day meal kits for half-arsed (and cash-rich) pancake makers around the city.
-They come with everything you need to make fancy buttermilk pancakes, plus your choice of toppings from Spanish lemons and sugar to salted caramel and banana or bacon and maple syrup.
+They come with everything you need to make fancy buttermilk pancakes, plus your choice of toppings from blueberries or bacon and Canadian maple syrup.
 A good (if expensive) treat.

 This legendary Liverpool Street caff is doing a special series of pannies to celebrate this year’s PD.
-They’re available from February 8-16 on Deliveroo and Uber Eats and cost around £11.
-Expect super-decadent toppings like apple pie and custard, banoffee and Lotus biscuit and cookies and cream.
+They’re opening up their pancake hatch and will be available from February 23-March 1 on Deliveroo and Uber Eats and cost around £11.
+Expect super-decadent toppings like sticky toffee pudding, banoffee and Lotus biscuit and cookies and cream.

 You can rely on the Breakfast Club to create a limited edition line of takeaway pancakes that are so indulgent you can’t tell if the idea of them makes you ravenous or queasy.
-As well as their usual giant stacks of pancakes topped with syrup, berries and cream, for PD 2021 you can bag a cherry pie flavoured stack oozing with compote or a Mississippi mud pie number that’s swamped with nuts, chocolate and ice cream.
+As well as their usual giant stacks of pancakes topped with syrup, berries and cream, for PD 2022 you can bag a Piña Colada number that’s swamped with pineapple crisps, coconut and Piña Colada cream.
 They’re massive, £11 and available on Deliveroo.

 Wow, what a name.
 A truly horrible pun.
 But don’t let that put you off from ordering the bargain pannies on offer from this brunch-focused mini-chain based in Waterloo, King’s Cross and other hot rail spots across the city.
 A stack of five buttermilk pancakes, served dripping with butter and maple syrup, will set you back just £5.50 here.

 We've tried all of London's meal kits – these are the best.